 Few things grab listeners' attention more than being asked questions and pausing until an answer is forthcoming.
 Two-way conversations can dramatically change the dynamics in the room; capture fading listener attention; create greater buy-in; and decrease the burden of you having to say everything.
 Nothing is more impactful than feeding off the DNA wisdom in the room.
-However, you must be equally prepared to respond affirmatively to praise, confirmation, and congratulation as you do to criticism, denial, and other challenges.
+However, you must be equally prepared to respond positively to praise, confirmation, and congratulation as well as criticism, denial, and other challenges.
 How do you make two-way conversations happen?

 - Set the stage early.
-From the outset, encourage participants to ask or write down questions and advise as to whether you will solicit questions throughout or, least preferably, toward the end of the presentation. - Check in strategically "Any thoughts or questions before I move on?" - Ask open-ended questions that require more than a "yes" or "no" answer. - Create a safe atmosphere where listeners feel comfortable sharing their views avoid contradictions or putting anyone on the spot. - Before answering, ask follow-up questions to draw listeners out even more. - Acknowledge and incorporate audience responses, supportive or not, into your presentation. - Reward question-asking: "Thanks for asking that question."
-"That is a meaningful question."
-Avoid the patronizing, "Great question."
-Give the asker credit, "Thanks for reminding me to talk about...." - Check back, "Did I get to the heart of your question?"
-When you notice the attention of your audience start waning, immediately get out of lecture mode and ask questions!
+From the outset, encourage participants to ask questions throughout the presentation. - Check in frequently "Any thoughts or questions before I move on?" - Ask open-ended questions that require more than a "yes" or "no" answer. - Create a safe atmosphere where listeners feel comfortable speaking don't put any one individual on the spot. - Ask follow-up questions to draw listeners out even more. - Acknowledge and incorporate responses, supportive or not, into your presentation.

+When you notice the attention of your audience start waning, immediately get out of lecture mode and start asking questions!